howjack/howjack/README.md

 :house_with_garden: I’m from Brazil.

-:books: I'm improving my development skills, currently learning VueJS 3 with Quasar.
+:books: I'm improving my development skills, currently learning Nuxt3 and Fastify.

 ## About me